sfbrigade/data-science-wg/dswg_project_resources/postgres-tips.md

 # Introduction
 At Code for San Francisco we host a PostgreSQL server on Microsoft Azure.
-We host this under the Resource Group "sba" which is only because the first project to use a PostgreSQL server was the (Small Business Administration Project)[https://github.com/sfbrigade/datasci-sba].
+We host this under the Resource Group "sba" which is only because the first project to use a PostgreSQL server was the [Small Business Administration Project](https://github.com/sfbrigade/datasci-sba).

 This doc will document some commands to make setting up new roles and databases easier.